tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

        more circuits than the network average), we use the smaller of the circ_error and the original pid_error as the new pid_error.

+       We use this to prevent the PID control system from driving nodes to CPU overload.
+Once nodes begin failing circuits, we want to stop devoting additional capacity to them (and decrease it proportional to their failure rate relative to the rest of the network).

     "bwauthbestratio=0"
        If absent, the larger of stream bandwidth vs filtered bandwidth